Last reviewed on 17th July 2023 by Martin Alexander (Mortgage Advisor)

-For larger projects, such as developing a block of apartments or building a property from the ground up, development finance will be better suited.
+Development finance will be better suited for larger projects, such as developing a block of apartments or building a property from the ground up.

 Refurbishment mortgage rates

 Refurbishment finance usually starts at 75% of the property value post-refurbishment.
 Getting finance for anything higher than 75% can be difficult.
-Rates will usually start from around 5% but are higher for heavy refurbishments.
+Rates typically start from around 5% but are higher for heavy refurbishments.

 The rates and fees all depend on the scale of the project.
-The amount you’re investing in the refurbishment will also have an impact on the rates you’re offered.
-For a more tailored answer, you can make an enquiry with a specialist.
+The amount you’re investing in the refurbishment will also impact the rates you’re offered.
+You can make an enquiry with a specialist for a more tailored answer.

 Refurbishment finance specialists